Solid-OIDC: Global Access Token (GAT) Snapshot

 When a Client performs an unauthenticated request to a protected resource, the Resource Server MUST respond with the HTTP 401 status code, and a WWW-Authenticate HTTP header.
 See also: [RFC9110](11.6.1.
 WWW-Authenticate)

-A DPoP Proof that is valid according to DPoP Internet-Draft, Section 4.3, MUST be present when a DPoP-bound OIDC ID Token is used.
+A DPoP Proof that is valid according to RFC9449, MUST be present when a DPoP-bound Access Token is used.

-The DPoP-bound OIDC ID Token MUST be validated according to DPoP Internet-Draft, Section 6, but the AS MAY perform additional verification in order to determine whether to grant access to the requested resource.
+The DPoP-bound Access Token MUST be validated according to RFC9449, but the RS MAY perform additional verification in order to determine whether to grant access to the requested resource.

 An OpenID Provider that conforms to the Solid-OIDC specification MUST advertise it in the OpenID Connect Discovery 1.0 [OIDC-DISCOVERY] resource by including webid in its scopes_supported metadata property.